Daniel Kahneman biography and books

 - “You are more likely to learn something by finding surprises in your own behavior than by hearing surprising facts about people in general.”

-Publications and Books by Daniel Kahneman et al.
+Books, articles and publications by Daniel Kahneman

 - 2013.
 Choices, values, and frames.
 Handbook of the Fundamentals of Financial Decision Making: Part (pp. 269-278).